MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

 Working through the math led to a second set of insights.
 DDPM starts from maximum entropy—pure `N(0, I)` noise—and gradually evolves toward a coherent image.
 As an artist, that feels like the reverse of how we create.
 I start from a blank slate—zero entropy—and add structure step by step: sketch, inking, color, shading, lighting.

 It makes me wonder: can we build generative models that follow this more *constructive* process?
-Could modeling each artistic phase as a separate step improve training stability, interpretability, or even creativity?
+I think modeling each artistic phase as a separate step would lead to powerful models giving users much more control over the artistic process.

-The field has already come a long way since DDPM.
-With latent diffusion, autoregressive improvements, and physics-inspired methods like FLUX.1, I’m excited to explore what's next.
+The field has progressed a great deal since DDPM.
+With latent diffusion, autoregressive improvements, and physics-inspired methods like FLUX.1, I’m excited to explore what's next!

-The question now is: how do we move from removing noise to building meaning?